PowerShell/ProjectMercury/docs/GettingStarted.md

 with your endpoint/keys/system prompt before utilizing it.
 For ease of use we have removed these steps.

 The Azure agent is an agent designed to bring the Copilot in Azure directly to your CLI and help provide Azure CLI and Azure PowerShell commands.
+Typically you will need to login to Azure by using the `az login` or `Connect-AzAccount` commands but for the sake of this study we have done so already.
 Here are some sample queries you can ask to each agent:

 ### Azure OpenAI Agent